DucManhPhan/DucManhPhan.github.io/_posts/2019-11-02-Factory-Method-Pattern.md

     - If we add some types of classes, normally we will add some cases into the method of Factory method pattern.
 But it will violate the Open-Close principle.

         The solution for this problem is that we can use abstract factory pattern.

+    - When our problem that has multiple classes and their derived classes, normally, we will use Factory Method to create them.
+But having to write all that factory code is tedious.

+        Solution for this case is that using DI pattern such as CDI, Spring IoC, Guice, ...

 <br>